Stop Foreclosure in Knoxville: 6 Options Before It's Too Late

 • Credit impact: Foreclosure damages credit for 7 years; alternatives may be less harmful

 If you're facing foreclosure in Knoxville, you're not alone.
-Knox County sees dozens of foreclosure filings each month, and the pressure can feel overwhelming.
-But you have options—and time may be shorter than you think.
+Knox County records foreclosure filings every month, and the pressure can feel overwhelming.
+You have options, and time is shorter than you think.

 Tennessee is a non-judicial foreclosure state, meaning lenders don't need court approval to foreclose.
 This makes the process faster than in judicial foreclosure states.
 Understanding the timeline and your options is critical.